 be a fitting tribute to a man whose lifetime achievements exemplified the love of

 Challa, nidda, and candle-lighting are three mitzvot in which women's performance takes precedence over men's.
 What is the significance of each?
 How does that help us understand their combined importance?

-Click here to view this shiur with additional features
+Click here to view an updated version of this shiur with additional features

 on the Deracheha website.